fulivi/mame_tools/hp/README.md

 "9111" is an emulator of HP9111A graphic tablet for MAME-emulated systems (see `9111` directory).

+## 9872

+"9872" is an emulator of HP9872C plotter for MAME-emulated systems (see `9872` directory).

+## mux

+"mux" is a tool acting as a virtual bus cable for MAME IEEE-488 Remotizer.
+It allows the connection of more than 1 external device to MAME-emulated systems (see `mux` directory).

 ## RJE

 This directory contains files & tools for BiSync communication between MAME & Hercules (see [here](https://fulivi.github.io/mame_tools/rje_9845.html) for instructions).